Jabulente/Analysis-of-Eggplant-Resistance-in-Fusarium-Wilt/README.md

 ├── 📁 Notebooks/             # Jupyter Notebooks for EDA, stats, etc.
 ├── 📁 Outputs/               # All outputs from analysis
 ├── 📁 Scripts/               # All reusable code/scripts
-├── LICENSE
+├── Analysis of Eggplant Resistance in Fusarium Wilt.ipynb ├── LICENSE
 ├── README.md
 └── requirements.txt